 - Project management: Naturally, you’ll have to start with an understanding of project management, which can itself be broken down into four core competencies: Time, as in the time it takes to complete the project; cost, which involves the financial investment; scope, or the work that the project requires; and quality, meeting the needs of the customer.

 - Business: There’s a business component to project management, of course.
 That includes knowledge of the project financials, an understanding of profit and loss, as well as the skill of creating and sticking to a project budget.

 - Leadership: Leading a project inherently means being a leader.
 Leadership is not a technical skill, but it can be studied and taught.
 Some leadership skills include being able to resolve conflicts, communicating, speaking and writing clearly, having negotiating skills, being persuasive and leading teams.

+Training is one of the most important project management qualifications.
 There are two channels that lead to learning the skills necessary for being a project manager.

 - Formal: There are many structured courses of study devoted to the skill of managing a project, from getting a degree at an institution of higher learning to any number of certification programs (more on that later).

 - Internships: Look for opportunities to intern at some business or organization that is looking for people to help with managing their projects.
-This could lead to full-time employment, but at the very least it adds real experience to your resume.
+This could lead to full-time employment, but at the very least it adds real experience to your project manager resume.

-- Entry Level/Advanced Level: Depending on your level of experience, newcomers to the industry can seek entry-level positions, while those with some years of project management experience can look for a more advanced-level position.
+- Entry level/advanced level: Depending on your level of experience, newcomers to the industry can seek entry-level positions, while those with some years of project management experience can look for a more advanced-level position.